zoom/videosdk-workshop/README.md

 - `cd server`
 - `npm install`

+**Note: The server does *not* have hot reload, so you will need to quit and restart your server to reflect any changes made with it**

 At this point, to keep things organized between our front and backend, it is suggested to open up a second terminal window in your code editor.
 Run the following commands in your second terminal:
 - `cd client`
 - `npm install`